 In the November mid-term election, Florida voters approved Amendment 4, the Voting Restoration Amendment, a ballot measure amending the state’s constitution to eliminate a provision that permanently removed the voting rights for well over a million state residents who have been convicted of felonies.
 The new amendment becomes Article VI, sections 4(a) and (b) of the state constitution, in a section dealing with voting disqualifications.

-States can set the qualifications for voting in their elections, subject to restrictions under the U.S, constitution, and they differ in their requirements.
+States can set the qualifications for voting in their elections, subject to restrictions under the U.S Constitution.
+Each state differs in its requirements.
 The most lenient are two New England states (Maine and Vermont) that allow inmates to vote while still serving their sentences.
-Nearly all other states get additional requirements for voting after conviction for a serious crime, and some of these go back almost 200 years.
-Florida’s constitution had included provisions barring voting by criminals since 1838 when it was still a territory.
+Nearly all other states provide additional requirements for voting after conviction for a serious crime.
+Some of these additional requirements go back almost 200 years.
+Florida’s constitution had included provisions barring voting by criminals since 1838, when it was still a territory.

-The measure drew support not only from liberal activists like the state chapter of the American Civil Liberties Union but also from conservative “smart on crime” groups like the Koch Industries-affiliated Freedom Partners.
+The measure drew support from liberal activists like the state chapter of the American Civil Liberties Union and conservative “smart on crime” groups like the Koch Industries-affiliated Freedom Partners.
 Amendment 4 also drew the most votes of the dozen citizen initiative measures and was supported by about two-thirds of voters casting a ballot on it (60% approval was needed to pass).

 With the new amendment in place, starting in January, ex-felons who meet its standards will be able to register to vote in Florida.
-Potential new voters are estimated to be around a million, a number large enough to have a significant impact in future presidential elections in a major swing state.
+Potential new voters are estimated to be around a million, a number large enough to significantly impact future presidential elections in a major swing state.

 Published Nov 15, 2018 | Last Updated Oct 24, 2021 at 9:04 am